 - Open Safari >Preferences > Security and Deselect “Allow all other plug-ins”

-- Make sure to turn off any ad-blocker programs such as adblock plus that you might be using.
-If you are using other programs such as Avast or Norton, please uninstall the program.
+- Make sure to turn off any ad-blocker programs such as Adblock plus that you might be using.
+If you are using other applications such as Avast or Norton, please uninstall the program

-Path 2: Since your Safari app is not stable enough to do any of the tasks above, proceed as follows:
+Path 2: If your Safari app is not stable enough to do any of the tasks above, proceed as follows:

 - Open your Finder App